ASUcicilab/geofm-workshop/workshop_materials/readme.md

 ## ✏️ Step 5: Code Modifications Required

-Before running the notebooks, update the configuration cells.
+Before running the notebooks, update the some cells.
 Look for comments like `# TODO` or `# CHANGE THIS`.

 ### **5.1 Data Paths**